dianvanrooi/Assignments/Banking Failures in Europe Canon.md

 regulating authorities which led to essentially banks betting that housing prices would continue to rise, leading to a “housing bubble”.
-Banks lent money to people who were not credit worthy, and they eventually could not pay back, which led to the banks losing money on the money they could not recover
+Banks lent money to people who were not credit worthy, and they eventually could not pay back, which led to the banks losing money on the money they could not recover and “losing their bets” on the housing market.
+This Sub-Prime Mortgage Crisis, as it became known, affected banks all over the world causing severe banking failures in United Kingdom, Belgium, Iceland, Spain and Ireland to name a few.

 Regulations
 ------------